Updated on Aug 15, 2021

 PowerPoint of later versions: Video encoded with H.264 video + AAC audio, wrapped in MP4 container (.mp4)

-Free HD Video Converter Factory can get your videos easily converted to PowerPoint-friendly formats at fast speed.
-Before we start, please free downloadfree download this video to PowerPoint converter and install it on your PC.
+Free HD Video Converter Factory can get your videos easily converted to PowerPoint-friendly formats at a fast speed.
+Before we start, please free downloadfree download and install this video to PowerPoint converter on your PC.
+Then follow the guide below to fix the PowerPoint cannot insert video from the selected file issue.

 Install and install WonderFox Free HD Video Converter Factory, open Converter and click “Add Files” button to load videos you want to convert into the program.
 Then define the output file folder at the bottom of the program (inverted triangle icon).